SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 http://localhost:8787/fts/status

-More details for a single EVB, in particular status of individual files.
+Provides more details for a single EVB, in particular status of individual files.
+It also allows to attempt to clear errors with "retry" buttons.

 ## Pool Manager